starcitizen-lug/knowledge-base/wiki/Troubleshooting/nvidia.md

 1. Use the latest [LUG Helper](/Tips-and-Tricks#how-to-run-the-lug-helper) to install a LUG-Wine runner.
 (For any other wine runners, avoid wine-staging)
 2. Use the latest [LUG Helper](/Tips-and-Tricks#how-to-run-the-lug-helper), select `Manage DXVK`, and install `DXVK-NVAPI`
 3. DLSS 3 will now be available in the game options
-4. To enable DLSS 4.x, add the following environment variables to your [launch script](/Tips-and-Tricks#how-to-edit-the-launch-script).
-Replace the K in `RENDER_PRESET_K` with the desired render preset letter from the table below.
+4. To enable DLSS 4.0, add the following environment variables to your [launch script](/Tips-and-Tricks#how-to-edit-the-launch-script).

    ```
    export PROTON_ENABLE_NGX_UPDATER="1"